 Texas Department of Criminal Justice Organizational Structure

-The Texas Board of Criminal Justice (TBCJ) is comprised of nine non-salaried members who are appointed by the Governor for staggered six-year terms.
-Charged with governing the Texas Department of Criminal Justice (TDCJ), the TBCJ develops and implements policies that guide TDCJ's operations.
-The TBCJ also serves as the school board for the Windham School District.
+The Texas Board of Criminal Justice (TBCJ) has nine non-salaried members who are appointed by the governor for staggered six-year terms.
+Tasked with governing the Texas Department of Criminal Justice (TDCJ), the TBCJ develops and implements policies that guide TDCJ's operations.
+The TBCJ also serves as the school board of trustees for the WindhamSchool District.

 Appointed by the TBCJ, the executive director is responsible for the day-to-day administration and operation of the TDCJ.
-The TDCJ is comprised of the following divisions: Administrative Review and Risk Management, Community Justice Assistance, Correctional Institutions, Facilities, General Counsel, Health Services, Human Resources, Information Technology, Manufacturing and Logistics, Private Facility Contract Monitoring/Oversight, Parole, Rehabilitation Programs Division, and Victim Services.
+The TDCJ consists of the following divisions: Administrative Review and Risk Management, Business and Finance, Community Justice Assistance, Correctional Institutions, Facilities, Health Services, HumanResources, Information Technology, Manufacturing and Logistics, Office of the General Counsel, Parole, Private Facility Contract Monitoring and Oversight, Reentry and Integration, Rehabilitation Programs, and Victim Services.

 The State Counsel for Offenders Division, Internal Audit Division, the Office of the Inspector General, and the Prison Rape Elimination Act (PREA) Ombudsman report directly to the TBCJ.